 - Term 1 includes the Fundamentals of Medical Science & Research (FMR), Infections & Immunity (I&I), and Cancer Hormones, & Blood (CHB) blocks.
 Final mastery is determined in December of the first year.

-- Final mastery is determined in June of the first year.
+- Final mastery is determined in June of the 1st year.

 - Term 3 includes the Mind, Brain & Behavior and Lifecycle blocks.
 Final mastery is determined in December of the second year.

 - Final mastery is determined in December of the 2nd year.